bmwiedemann/openSUSE/packages/o/openssl-1_0_0/README-FIPS.txt

 The openssl library operates in non-FIPS mode by default.

-As noted above (* general information), the .hmac files for the integrity self-check of the openssl library are contained in their own package.
+As noted above (* general information), the .hmac files for the integrity self-check of the openssl library.
 Unfortunately, the self-test is mandatory even if the library runs in non-FIPS mode, causing a significant CPU consumption during openssl's initialization.
-You can avoid this overhead by de-installing the -hmac package if you do not need FIPS mode of operation.

-If you DO need to run binaries that are linked against the openssl cryptographic library that runs in FIPS mode, you MUST have the libopenssl1_0_0-hmac package installed.

-!!!
-If you enable FIPS mode of operation with the methods below, you MUST !!! have the libopenssl1_0_0-hmac package installed.
-Programs that runtime-link !!! against openssl will abort if the FIPS self-tests (including the !!! integrity check with the .hmac hashes) fail!

 There are three ways to switch the shared libraries listed above to FIPS-140-2 compliant mode: